 We face many challenges in the design and construction of a new building.
 From large, big-picture issues down to the finest details, one of the finer problems that consistently arises is thermal breaks in building envelopes.
 This bridging can cause a wide array of problems including unwanted, excessive heat flow and energy loss through the exterior envelope in a building.

 Excessive heat flow and energy loss are not the only negative results of thermal bridges.
 More commonly, warm interior temperatures and cold exterior temperatures can result in visual condensation on exposed members in the form of frost or water drips.
 Down the road, this condition will likely require expensive remediation.
-In addition to visual, unsightly situations, thermal bridging can also result in less obvious issues such mold growth, minor heat loss, corrosion, or weakening of structural members.
+In addition to visual, unsightly situations, thermal bridging can result in less obvious issues such as mold growth, minor heat loss, corrosion, or weakening of structural members.

 Generally, design details do not include preventative measures against thermal bridging.
-To my knowledge, design and installation of thermal breaks are not currently addressed in the current editions of the code provisions.
-Hence, many design professionals may not be aware of thermal break issues and more importantly, how to prevent them.
+To my knowledge, the design and installation of thermal breaks are not currently addressed in the current editions of the code provisions.
+Hence, many design professionals may not be aware of thermal break issues and, more importantly, how to prevent them.

-Solution: Thermal Break
+Creating a Thermal Break

 Early in the design process, professionals from all disciplines must carefully consider and identify potential thermal breaks in the building envelope to prevent unwanted heat flow, energy loss, and other negative issues.

 As with every project, we aim to provide the owner with a new building that will perform in the short and long term and serve all users for years to come.